William Lynch speech

 The William Lynch speech, also known as the Willie Lynch letter, is an address purportedly delivered by a William Lynch (or Willie Lynch) to an audience on the bank of the James River in Virginia in 1712 regarding control of slaves within the colony.
-In recent years, it has been widely exposed as a hoax.
+Since the late 20th century, it has been widely exposed as a hoax.

 The letter purports to be a verbatim account of a short speech given by a slave owner, in which he tells other slave masters that he has discovered the "secret" to controlling black slaves by setting them against one another.
 The document has been in print since at least 1970, but first gained widespread notice in the 1990s, when it appeared on the Internet.
 Since then, it has often been promoted as an authentic account of slavery during the 18th century, though its inaccuracies and anachronisms have led historians to conclude that it is a hoax.

 Text

 The reputed author, William Lynch, identifies himself as the master of a "modest plantation" in the British West Indies who has been summoned to the Virginia Colony by local slaveowners to advise them on problems they have been having in managing their slaves.

 He briefly notes that their current violent method of handling unruly slaves – lynching, though the term is not used – is inefficient and counterproductive.
 Instead, he suggests that they adopt his method, which consists of exploiting differences such as age and skin color in order to pit slaves against each other.
-This method, he assures his hosts, will "control the slaves for at least three hundred[sic] years."
+This method, he assures his hosts, will "control the slaves for at least three hundred years."
 Some online versions of the text attach introductions, such as a foreword attributed to Frederick Douglass, or citations falsely giving Lynch's name as the source of the word "lynching".

 The text of the speech has been published since at least 1970, and is often published with the title "The Making of a Slave".
 It appeared on the Internet as early as 1993, when a reference librarian at the University of Missouri–St. Louis posted the document on the library's Gopher server.
 The librarian later revealed that she had obtained the document from the publisher of a local annual business directory, The St. Louis Black Pages in which the narrative had recently appeared.

 Though eventually convinced the document was a forgery, the librarian elected to leave it on the Gopher server, as she believed that "even as an inauthentic document, it says something about the former and current state of African America", but added a warning about its provenance.

 The text contains numerous anachronisms, including words and phrases such as "refueling" and "fool proof" which were not in use until the early 20th century, while historian Roy Rosenzweig noted the divisions emphasized in the text – skin color, age, and gender – are distinctly 20th-century in nature, making little sense in an 18th-century context.
 Historians, including Rosenzweig and William Jelani Cobb, have concluded that the William Lynch speech is a modern hoax.